SkywalkerLuke/PhosF3C/README.md

 python test.py --config_path ./hparams/conformer.yaml
 ```

-After running the test, the evaluation metrics will be saved in the log directory (e.g., ./log/conformer/test_log.json).
+After running the test, the evaluation metrics will be saved in the log directory (e.g. `./log/conformer/test_log.json`).
 The test results will include various metrics such as Accuracy, AUC, Precision, Recall, and F1 Score.

 Here is an example of the output JSON format for the test results:
 ```json